Chaseknis/third_capstone_react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We'd like to thank Microverse.
+I'd like to thank Microverse and [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the amazing design template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>